The term “balikbayan” (pronounced bah’-lick-beye’-yahn) refers to native Filipinos who have taken up residence in foreign countries.

 See our Balikbayan Cargo page for more information.

 If you reside in Central Indiana or Southwest Ohio, call or email us at Padyaks.
-For $6 per Mighty Box ($7 for the larger Mega Box), we’ll be happy to drop off that first empty box or two during one of our monthly trips.
-Plus, each time you ship a box with us, we’ll give you a FREE replacement box.
+For $5 per Large Box ($8 for the larger Jumbo Box or $10 for the Super Jumbo Box), we’ll be happy to drop off that first empty box or two during one of our monthly trips.
+Plus, each time you ship a box with us, we’ll give you a FREE replacement Large or Jumbo box (Super Jumbo Box replacement is $10).

 In some large urban areas, such as Chicago, empty balikbayan boxes can be purchased at Filipino stores or at the cargo shippers’ offices and loading facilities.

 Why work up a sweat trying to lift your 150-pound box into your vehicle, then drive an hour or two to another city to ship your box?
-At a higher cost per box, yet.
+Think of your cost of time, gas and, in some places, toll charges.

-- At Padyaks, we provide friendly, door-to-door service as an agent for LIPS, one of the best balikbayan shipping companies in the Midwest.
+- At Padyaks, we provide friendly, door-to-door service as an agent for Makati Express, one of the best balikbayan shipping companies in the World.

-- Not only is LIPS fully licensed and bonded (see additional license information), they provide bar-code tracking for each box you send.
+- Not only is Makati fully licensed, they provide bar-code tracking for each box you send.

 - We are competitively priced, often lower than the competition in your area, AND we pick up parcels at your door for no extra charge.